Welcome your guests on Halloween with a spooky touch of Black Goth Succulents.

 Sinocrassula Yunnanensis ‘Chinese Jade’

-While most sinocrassula yunnanensis is found in green, it can have black color as well.
+While most sinocrassula yunnanensis is green, it can have black color as well.
 The name may seem lengthy for you to pronounce, but this succulent is simple and small.
 It comes equipped with dense, sharp leaves that evenly propagate upwards.

 Echinopsis Ancistrophora ‘Arachnacantha’